Abhi09-vigu/Ecoms/README.md

 ## Overview

-This project is a simple, modern login page made using React.js and CSS.
+This project is a simple, modern login page made using *React.js* and *CSS*.
 Features include:
 Email and Password input fields
 "Remember Me" checkbox
 "Forgot Password?" link